noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 TODO:

-VIA3:   Timer A / B IRQ Flags
-VIA3a:  Timer A / B IRQ Flags
 VIA4:   Timer A / B IRQ Flags
 VIA5:   Timer A / B IRQ Flags

+- add reading Timer A latches to all tests

 --------------------------------------------------------------------------------
 Following is a brief overview of how certain CIA features are related to the